pvanderbilt/idris-experiments/README.md

 ## Contents
-* `categories/`: Experiments about representing category theory in Idris (Sept 2018, extending work from July&Aug.)
+* `categories/`: Experiments about representing category theory in Idris (Sept-Oct 2018, extending work from July&Aug.)
     * `CatCore.idr`: Definitions of categories and their axioms and some useful properties.
+	* `CatConstructions.idr`: Some constructions about categories and their components.
+Includes monomorphisms, epimorphisms, terminal objects, initial objects and products.
 	* `Categories.idr`: Definitions of some categories, including empty and unit ones and those based on preorders and monoids.
 	Also categories of (programming language) types and functions (aka **Set**) and where the arrows represent  (`a -> List b`) functions.
-	* `CatConstructions.idr`: Some constructions about categories and their components.
-Includes monomorphisms and epimorphisms and terminal and initial objects.
 	* `ArrowCat.idr`: A definition based on a plain arrow type and `Dom` and `Cod` functions instead of `Hom`.
 * `projects/`: Experiments about proving various things (most recent first):